Logo

 The trip was part of the Biden administration's "America is back" diplomatic theme, and Lloyd Austin pledged the US's commitment to reaffirm ties with its allies and to maintain a robust military presence in the Indo-Pacific region.

-Lloyd Austin added that denuclearization of the Korean Peninsula remains the Biden administration's top priority, and that the alliances with South Korea and Japan are among the most important tools the United States has in that regard.
+Lloyd Austin added that denuclearization of the Korean Peninsula remains a top priority for the Biden Administration, and that the alliances with South Korea and Japan are among the most important tools the United States has in that regard.

 Lloyd Austin urged India to cancel the planned purchase of Russia's S-400 air defence system.